seradelarosa/gloomwood-manor-django-app/README.md

 # Custom API logic
 COMPLETE Assign guests to rooms
-COMPLETE Pre-populate database with unregistered guest information (requests) Add function to register a guest
+COMPLETE Pre-populate database with unregistered guest information (requests) COMPLETE Add function to register a guest
-Make check: Guests must be registered as a guest before they can be assigned to a room Ghost randomization
+COMPLETE Make check: Guests must be registered as a guest before they can be assigned to a room COMPLETE Ghost randomization
-- Create logic to randomly assign ghosts to rooms on a timer
+COMPLETE Create logic to randomly assign ghosts to rooms on a timer

 ## APIs
 GET /api/requests/ – unregistered guests